AJFaraday/NetworkEnsemble/COMMAND_REFERENCE.md

 * release_time - volume envelope end, down to zero
 * fm_depth - how deep the FM synthesis is (as a proportion of the note frequency)
 * fm_frequency - how fast the FM synthesis is (as a proportion of the note frequency)
+* sq_width - the width of the waveband on the filter on square wave synth (todo)
+* sq_depth - how deep the filter on the square wave synth is
+* sq_freq - The centre frequency on the square wave synth filter (proportion of the note, 50 is the same frequency).

 Booleans
 --------